Universal - Device Time - Detector (Pro)

 Add Monitor Component

-To detect any kind of device time manipulation, an origin of device time deviation data is required.
-To do so use the 'DeviceTimeMonitor' and attach it to the same GameObject you will attach the 'DeviceTimeCheatingDetector' to.
-The detector will subscribe to the 'DeviceTimeStatus', containing the device time deviation, send by the monitor.
+To detect any kind of device time manipulation, a source of device time deviation data is required.
+To do so, use the 'DeviceTimeMonitor' and attach it to the same GameObject you will attach the 'DeviceTimeCheatingDetector' to.
+The detector will subscribe to the 'DeviceTimeStatus', containing the device time deviation, sent by the monitor.

 Add Detector Component